livspect/WavesLPoSDistributer/README.md

 */
 node distribute.js dist
 ```
-After calculating for distribution, chacking balance could be started with:
+After calculating, chacking balance could be started with:
 ```sh
 /*
  Note: The distribution of MRT is once a day.